SharkTal/azure-speech-translation/README.md

-# This is a project based on Microsoft AI Service/Speech Service/Quickstart: Recognize and translate speech to text
+# The project based on Microsoft AI Service/Speech Service/Quickstart: Recognize and translate speech to text

 ## Prerequisites